drchristinee1/shared-resource-chargeback-engine/README.md

 ## 💡 Overview

-In many cloud environments, shared resources—like Kubernetes clusters, logging platforms, and networking layers—create a major FinOps challenge:
+In many cloud environments, shared resources, like Kubernetes clusters, logging platforms, and networking layers, create a major FinOps challenge:

 * Costs are centralized
 * Ownership is unclear